 Major causes of death among children vary by age.
 Children under 5 are especially vulnerable to infectious diseases like malaria, pneumonia, diarrhoea, HIV and tuberculosis.
 For older children, non-communicable diseases, injuries and conflict pose significant threats.

 Despite being entirely preventable and treatable, common infectious diseases are still killing young children in large numbers.
-Pneumonia, diarrhoea and malaria were responsible for 29 per cent of global deaths among children under the age of 5 in 2016.
+Pneumonia, diarrhoea and malaria were responsible for approximately 29 per cent of global deaths among children under the age of 5 in 2018.
 Children in the world’s poorest regions are disproportionately affected, with infectious diseases particularly prevalent in sub-Saharan Africa.

 These trends can be reversed.
 UNICEF works around the world to protect and prevent children from dying of disease.
 We support countries to strengthen primary health care systems – especially at the community level – and combat common infectious diseases such as malaria, pneumonia, diarrhoea, HIV and tuberculosis.